Balladebits/Balladebits/README.md

 I'm a He/Him

-I'm a pseudointrovert but like Joking and cuddling around ppl who likes it
+I'm a pseudointrovert (Potentially asocial) ut like Joking and cuddling around ppl who likes it

 Yeah i Know,i look like i'm always AFK but no,come and say hi,maybe i'll notice You ^^